luckeiros/ticket-api/README.md

 ### Extensions

-`CoroutinesScopeExt` is used as a helper for launching coroutines within a viewModel plus handle exceptions.
+`CoroutinesScopeExt` is used as a helper for launching Coroutines within a ViewModel plus handle exceptions.

 `ImageExt` is used as a helper for loading images using Glide library.